skeeto/skeeto.github.com/_posts/2014-12-09-How-to-build-DOS-COM-files-with-GCC.markdown

 ### Finding the right tools

 I didn't have GCC in mind when I started this project.
-What triggered all of this was that I had noticed Debian's [bcc][bcc] package, Bruce's C Compiler, that builds 16-bit 8086 binaries.
+What really triggered all of this was that I had noticed Debian's [bcc][bcc] package, Bruce's C Compiler, that builds 16-bit 8086 binaries.
 It's kept around for compiling x86 bootloaders and such, but it can also be used to compile DOS COM files, which was the part that interested me.

 For some background: the Intel 8086 was a 16-bit microprocessor released in 1978.
 It had none of the fancy features of today's CPU: no